A Generalized Approach to Power Analysis for Local Average Treatment Effects: Introduction

-Less well-known, however, is the extent to which similar complications become exacerbated in the context of estimating a local average treatment effect (LATE), where the study subjects exhibit noncompliance with treatment assignment.
-Due to the existence of multiple principal strata, distinct distributional behavior across those strata, and the focus on local identification of the average treatment effect, the number of distributional parameters that impact power vastly proliferates in the LATE context.
-In fact, the power of LATE hypothesis tests not only depends upon the rate of compliance, with lower compliance resulting in lower power, but is also impacted by the different means and variances of all of the principal strata as well as the proportions of subjects belonging to each principal stratum.
+This study considers the problem of performing a power analysis in the presence of noncompliance for the test of the null hypothesis that $\tau = 0$.
+Due to the existence of multiple principal strata, the possibility of distinct marginal distributional behavior across those strata, the focus on local identification of the average treatment effect for the compliers, and the inability to completely differentiate compliers from other principal strata in observed data, the number of distributional parameters that impact the power vastly proliferates in the LATE context.
+In fact, the power of the test that $\tau = 0$ not only depends upon the rate of compliance, with lower compliance resulting in lower power, but is also impacted by the different conditional means and variances of the outcome across the principal strata as well as the relative sizes of the principal strata across the distribution (i.e. probabilities of belonging to each stratum).

 As a result, there is currently no standard method of power analysis in the LATE context.
 In addition, existing methods require specifying distributional assumptions that are difficult to make and/or come with hidden, implicit assumptions about the various principal strata that are unlikely to reflect the reality of one's applied data.
-Recognizing the complexity of LATE power analysis, some researchers also settle for performing scaled ATE or intent-to-treat (ITT) power analyses even when their ultimate estimand of interest is the LATE---a precarious practice given that, as shown later, the results of scaled ATE and ITT power analyses can diverge substantially from the results of a LATE power analysis.
+Recognizing the complexity of LATE power analysis, some researchers settle for performing scaled ATE or ``intent-to-treat" (ITT) power analyses, discussed later, even when their ultimate estimand of interest is the LATE.
+This is a precarious practice given that, as will be shown, the results of scaled ATE and ITT power analyses can diverge substantially from the results of a LATE power analysis.
 This state of affairs is problematic given how common noncompliance is in many research environments, including field experiments, clinical trials, and randomized controlled trials (RCTs) using encouragement designs.
 These types of studies also tend to be among the most expensive, generating strong incentives for well-calibrated power analyses.